milanwiedemann/suddengains/README.md

 Identify sudden gains based on the criteria outlined by [Tang and DeRubeis (1999)](http://psycnet.apa.org/buy/1999-01811-008).
 It applies all three criteria to a dataset while adjusting for missing values.
-It calculated further variables that are of interest.
+It calculates further variables that are of interest.
 It handles multiple gains by creating two datasets, one structured by sudden gain and one by participant.
 It also implements a function to specify which sudden gains to choose in case of multiple gains (earliest or largest gain).
 These [slides](https://docs.google.com/presentation/d/14OcAsBl8PIoIw5-eNO-_1uAXqfLHQcEGBT7M0MUWE9E/edit?usp=sharing) illustrate some functions of the `suddengains` package and some help how to use the package are shown below.